Get five free links to fascinating Puzzlements every Friday.

 So if you want curious students, you have to retrain them to be curious again.
 You have to spend some time creating a culture of curiosity.
 This mailing list will give you the resources.

-Each week, you’ll get a list of five links to: fascinating images, interesting articles, and intriguing videos to share with your class.
+Each week, you’ll get a list of five free links to fascinating images and intriguing videos to share with your class.
 Want to see some samples?

-Don’t assign homework or create classwork out of these questions, or you’ll quench the fire.
+DO NOT: assign homework or create classwork out of these questions or you’ll quench the fire.